Table Of Contents

 Valid formulas are e.g.:

-B_20 * Rho_20 * 1000 / P_EWG
+a = B_20 * Rho_20 * 1000 / P_EWG

-c_Anteil / 100
+b = c_percent / 100

-while the following formulas are invalid:
+while the following formula is invalid:

-(n_Motor * Md_Motor) / 9550,0
+p = (n_Motor * Md_Motor) / 9550,0

 The decimal separator is the point.
 The number 9550,0 is not permitted.